6 Easy Tricks to Cut Dog Nails

 Dog Nail Scissors

 If you have a small dog (think Corgi or smaller) these are an excellent choice.
-If you have bigger dog consider a guillotine cutter or a nail grinder.
+If you have bigger dog consider a guillotine cutter like these found on Amazon, or a nail grinder.

 UPDATE: I used to use the guillotine cutters exclusively, but mine happened to break while I was writing this article, so I decided to give these scissors a whirl.
 I’m really glad I did.
 They work SO well.